Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Methodology

 where the MVAR loss function is:

 with the predictions of the MVAR model given by:

 for $c=1,\ldots,C$ and $k=1,\ldots,K$.
-The optimization problem in Eq.~\eqref{eq:mvar_ls} can be solved using methods such as regularized least square methods; in particular, we used ridge regularization \cite{hoerl1970ridge}.
+The optimization problem in Eq.~\eqref{eq:mvar_ls} can be solved using regularized least squares methods \cite{hoerl1970ridge}.
 We note that MVARs require the trivial assumption of time series stationarity, which was the case for our illustrations.
 If the latent coordinate time series is non-stationary, pre-processing steps like differencing can be applied to achieve stationarity before solving the optimization problem.
 We highlight that MVAR model training further requires the selection of an optimal lag window size $w$, which determines the length of the time series history used to model the temporal dependencies.
-Here, we used two information-theoretic criteria for determining $w$, the details for which are provided in Appendix~\ref{app:bic_aic}.
+Here, we used two information-theoretic criteria for determining $w$, the details for which are provided in \ref{app:bic_aic}.

-As a non-linear autoregressive model alternative to linear MVARs, we further consider LSTM networks, a type of Recurrent Neural Networks (RNNs) characterized by gating mechanisms, which allow the network to retain and propagate information over long sequences selectively, but also effectively handle vanishing gradients; a common challenge in traditional RNNs \cite{Mahmoud2025,Changwei,Chandra2022,Kyongmin2019}.
+As a non-linear autoregressive model alternative to linear MVARs, we further consider LSTM networks \cite{hochreiter1997long}, a type of Recurrent Neural Networks (RNNs) characterized by gating mechanisms, which allow the network to retain and propagate information over long sequences selectively, but also effectively handle vanishing gradients; a common challenge in traditional RNNs \cite{graves2012long,Chandra2022,Kyongmin2019}.
 Let an LSTM model with past $w$ latent states $\boldsymbol{y}_c(t_{k-j})$ for $j=1,\ldots,w$ be expressed as: